Before answering this question, please let me tell you first what is cork fabric. In a short,

 Grade D have obvious bugs and stains, color was darker:

 The leftover material, or post-industrial waste, is boiled and ground up, then compressed using adhesive resins.
-Our resin is food-grade quality, eco-friendly.
+Our resin is food-grade quality, and eco-friendly.

 The last process is to adhere the thin cork sheets to a fabric support backing.
 We have many different backing bases, including cotton, polyester, or poly-cotton, depending on where did you use it.